Australian Government Bureau of Meteorology, Queensland

 7 day forecast

-Today: Partly cloudy.
-Winds E/NE 15 to 25 km/h tending E/SE 20 to 30 km/h in the early afternoon.
-Overnight temperatures falling to the low to mid 20s with daytime temperatures reaching the mid 30s.
+Today: Sunny.
+Winds E/NE 15 to 25 km/h increasing to 20 to 30 km/h in the morning then tending E/SE 15 to 25 km/h in the late morning and early afternoon.
+Overnight temperatures falling to the low to mid 20s with daytime temperatures reaching the mid to high 30s.

 (km/h)16